NordThing/EP_ECG/README.md

 3. Row 140 and 152 have been added to Return 0;
 4. Had to comment out row 184-196 to not rewrite the files

+Following fixes are made to get the bxb.cpp
+1. bxb.cpp
+2. change path to ". mitdb"
+3. Results in testrpt.txt